Prince Augustus Frederick, Duke of Sussex

 Prince Augustus Frederick, Duke of Sussex (27 January 1773 – 21 April 1843), was the sixth son and ninth child of King George III and his queen consort, Charlotte of Mecklenburg-Strelitz.
 He was the only surviving son of George III who did not pursue an army or navy career.
-He was known for his liberal views, which included reform of Parliament, abolition of the slave trade, Catholic Emancipation, and the removal of existing civil restrictions on Jews and Dissenters.
+A Whig, he was known for his liberal views, which included reform of Parliament, abolition of the slave trade, Catholic Emancipation, and the removal of existing civil restrictions on Jews and Dissenters.

 Biography

 Early life

 Augustus Frederick was born on 27 January 1773 at Buckingham House, London.
 He was the ninth child and sixth son of King George III and Queen Charlotte.

 Augustus Frederick was baptised in the Great Council Chamber at St James's Palace, on 25 February 1773, by Archbishop of Canterbury Frederick Cornwallis.
-His godparents were the Duke of Saxe-Gotha-Altenburg (his paternal first cousin once-removed, for whom The Earl of Hertford, Lord Chamberlain, stood proxy), Duke George Augustus of Mecklenburg (his maternal uncle, for whom the Earl of Bristol, Groom of the Stool, stood proxy) and Princess Charles of Hesse-Cassel (his first cousin once-removed, for whom The Viscountess Weymouth, Lady of the Bedchamber to the queen, stood proxy).
+His godparents were the Duke of Saxe-Gotha-Altenburg (his paternal first cousin once-removed, for whom the Earl of Hertford, Lord Chamberlain, stood proxy), Duke George Augustus of Mecklenburg (his maternal uncle, for whom the Earl of Bristol, Groom of the Stool, stood proxy) and Princess Charles of Hesse-Cassel (his first cousin once-removed, for whom the Viscountess Weymouth, Lady of the Bedchamber to the queen, stood proxy).

 Augustus Frederick was tutored at home before being sent to the University of Göttingen in Germany in the summer of 1786, along with his brothers Prince Ernest and Prince Adolphus.
 Prince Augustus, who suffered from asthma, did not join his brothers in receiving military training in Hanover.
 He briefly considered becoming a cleric in the Church of England.
 In 1805, during the Napoleonic War, he served at home in Britain as Lieutenant-Colonel Commandant of the "Loyal North Britons" Volunteers regiment.

 First marriage

 While travelling in Italy, the prince met Lady Augusta Murray (1768–1830), the second daughter of the 4th Earl of Dunmore.
 The couple secretly married in Rome on 4 April 1793.
 The King's minister of Hanover affairs Ernst zu Münster was sent to Italy to escort him back to London.

 The couple married again without revealing their full identities at St George's, Hanover Square, Westminster, on 5 December 1793.
 Both marriages took place without the consent, or even the knowledge, of his father.

-In August 1794, the Court of Arches annulled the prince's first marriage on the grounds that it contravened the Royal Marriages Act 1772, not having been approved by the King.
+In August 1794, the Court of Arches pronounced the prince's first marriage null and void on the grounds that it contravened the Royal Marriages Act 1772, not having been approved by the King.
 However, Prince Augustus Frederick continued to live with Lady Augusta until 1801, when he received a parliamentary grant of £12,000 and the couple separated, the Duke moving to Grosvenor Square.
 Lady Augusta retained custody of their children and received maintenance of £4,000 a year.
 Their two children were named Augustus Frederick d'Este and Augusta Emma d'Este, both parents being descended from the royal House of Este.
 In 1806, their mother, Lady Augusta, was given royal licence to use the surname "de Ameland" instead of Murray.